stateful/docs.runme.dev/docs/integrations/cloud-render/aws.md

 With Runme integration using Cloud Renderer, you can execute a series of cloud operations within a single interface.

+This guide will help you utilize Runme Notebook Cloud Renderers with AWS EC2 and EKS to access and manage your cloud resources.

 ## Installation

 **AWS CLI:** For UNIX-based systems (macOS and Linux), you can use `Homebrew` to install `awscli`.
 To do that, run the command below: